How to Make Your Own Candles (& Save a Ton of Cash)

 Step 1: Setting up your wicks

 To set up the candlewicks in your containers, you’ll want to lay the metal piece flat against the bottom.
 Then, use your chopsticks/skewers to hold up the wicks, and tape the ends of the chopsticks to keep everything in place.

 Measure out the amount of candle wax flakes you’ll need for each of your containers.
 The rule of thumb is two times the amount of wax flakes to fill each container.

 Fill a saucepan with water to about the halfway mark.
 Place your measured amount of wax flakes in the glass container.
 Then place the glass container in the saucepan.
 Be sure the water level is low enough, so it won’t splash into the wax flakes when it starts to boil.
 Turn your stove on to medium-high, and use a metal spoon to stir occasionally.

 This is an optional step.
-Your candles will come out a naturally milky white, but if you’d like to add a little color, you can use a non-toxic crayon or candle color block.
-I typically use 1/8 inch of red crayon per 16 fl. oz. to get a soft pastel color.
+Your candles will come out a naturally milky white, but if you’d like to add a little color, you can use a nontoxic crayon or candle color block.
+I typically use 1/8-inch of red crayon per 16-ounces of wax flakes to get a soft pastel color.
 Want a brighter color?
 Use a little bit more, only adding color a bit at a time.
 Like food coloring, a small amount goes a long way.
 Simply melt your color along with your wax flakes.
 Warning: The color will look a lot brighter in the melted mixture but will turn a milky color as it cools.

 Next Up: Add scent